 The Charter for Budget Responsibility (the Charter) sets out the OBR’s role, how it performs its duties and the required content of its key publications.
-The Charter also sets out the Government’s targets for the public finances – which are often referred to as its fiscal targets – and how the Government’s policy for the public finances operates.
+The Charter also sets out the Government’s basic policy for managing the public finances (its fiscal framework) including what should be in Budget reports, the policy for debt management and how debt management should operate.
+The fiscal framework also sets out the Government’s targets for the public finances, which are often referred to as its fiscal rules.

 The Government’s fiscal targets

 The Charter includes the Government’s targets for the public finances.
-The targets are designed to achieve the Government’s overall objective for fiscal policy, which is to return the public finances to balance at the earliest possible date in the next Parliament.
-Currently government spends more than it receives from taxes and has to borrow to make up the difference.
-The Chancellor wants to reach a position where the budget is in balance and there is no need to borrow.
-At the time the objective was introduced, in autumn 2016, its wording suggested the deficit would be eliminated by 2025 at the latest.
-Its interpretation now is questionable, given the early General Election in 2017, but the Conservative Manifesto suggests the Government are still aiming at the ‘middle of the next decade’.
+The fiscal rules are designed to achieve the Government’s overall objective for fiscal policy, which is to return the public finances to balance at the earliest possible date in the next Parliament.
+Currently government spends more than it receives from taxes and borrows to make up the difference.
+Reaching a budget balance would mean that there is no need for new borrowing.
+At the time the objective was introduced, in autumn 2016, its wording suggested the Government was aiming to reach balance by 2025 at the latest.
+Its interpretation now is questionable, given the early General Election in 2017, but it’s widely interpreted as meaning by 2025/26.

-The Charter includes targets for the deficit (public sector net borrowing), debt and the welfare cap.
+The Charter includes targets for borrowing, debt and the welfare cap.